LoveOfTwoGods/Ventis-spouse/README.md

 Don´t cover me,I dont like it

  Im hispanic and I speak spanish,my english is bad sometimes btw

- Also an artist~~ Im a digital artist but I draw on the pc and with mouse,so my drawings are not that good...;D I dont care so much tho!
-Also traditional artist

  Please INT with me!!
 But keep in mind my status